declankra/chitrack/PRDs/home-page.md

    - If the API returns an error, show friendly error message with refresh option
    - If home stop is not set, prioritize the prompt to configure it
    - If the user has just edited settings, immediately reflect changes on return
+   - There should never be 'N/A' values for stops in the selector modal, it should always have a default value

 ## Testing Considerations
 - Test with various combinations of home stop and 0-3 favorite stops set